-Self-Care for the Fourth Chakra: LOVING LIFE!
+Self-Care for the Fifth Chakra: Listen and Be Heard

 This emotional heart, or heart chakra, is the center where we experience love, having “heart” or the capacity to care for something beyond ourselves: be it the love of a sport, a cause, a group of people in need, the Earth, or a special person (to name a few).
 There are lots of kinds of love – brotherly or sisterly love, love for a friend, soul-friend, family member, or coworker.
 Then there is love that might be more accurately and comfortably described as compassion, caring, empathy, or appreciation for colleagues, patients, clients, people who you interact with through a work or volunteering situation, neighbors, people who have similar belief systems, or even people in need that you see on the news or on TV.
 Heck we can even feel love or compassion for fictional characters!
 (Lust as well – but that is more talking about the 2nd chakra).

 There is love for the self, and the capacity to receive love (which can be difficult for some people).
 In fact this whole blog series on Self-Care for the Chakras is one big way of talking about self-love, or caring for yourself.

 Love for Life is another form of love!
 It can be a big passion for something special, or just the ability to laugh and have fun, doing everyday things, or special activities designed for fun.
 Silliness is often part of this, just the ability to take life less seriously, and loosen-up can be a very joyful experience.